Skip to content

 -m, --module <name>Place inside a module folder-

 Names are automatically converted: kick g module user-profile produces UserProfile (PascalCase) for classes and user-profile (kebab-case) for file names.
-Module names are pluralized for the directory (user-profiles/).
+Module names are pluralized for the directory (user-profiles/) unless --no-pluralize is passed or pluralize: false is set in config.